-Get your 2010 Sugar Bowl tickets today!
+It’s never too soon to start looking for Sugar Bowl tickets, and Coast to Coast has your Sugar Bowl tickets right here!
 The Sugar Bowl is one of the four Bowl Championship Series (BCS) games, along with the Orange Bowl, the Fiesta Bowl and the Rose Bowl, and it always delivers thrilling college football action.
-The 2010 Sugar Bowl features the Florida Gators of the SEC and the Cincinnati Bearcats of the Big East and takes place on New Year’s Day in New Orleans – what a great way to kick off the year!
-Go ahead and start planning your trip to the Big Easy with tickets to the 2010 Sugar Bowl.
+If you haven't started planning your trip to the Big Easy yet, start here by getting the best tickets available online to this year's Sugar Bowl.

 As one of the four host venues for the Bowl Championship Series (BCS), and as a holiday-time tradition dating back to 1935, the Sugar Bowl, or Allstate Sugar Bowl as it was renamed in 2006, is very familiar to American sports fans.
 Every year the top college team of the South Eastern Conference (SEC), a highly ranked challenger from another major conference, and thousands of happy ticket-holders look forward to New Year's festivities in New Orleans culminating in a gridiron battle at the Louisiana Superdome, joined by millions more in the TV audience.